chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

     f_d(\alpha_j, \theta_j) = 1 - exp\{ -\mu_d \ d(\alpha_j,\theta_j)\}

-where :math:`\mu_d` is the detector's attenuation coefficient and :math:`d(\alpha_j,\theta_j)` is the length of the path travelled by the photon inside the detector.
+where :math:`\mu_d` is the detector's attenuation coefficient and :math:`d(\alpha_j,\theta_j)` is the length of the path traveled by the photon inside the detector.

 :raw-html:`<br />`

 Parameter files
 ----------------

-``rpt_parameters.prm`` file
+*rpt_parameters.prm* file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 RPT Parameters
 ^^^^^^^^^^^^^^^^

-As seen in the previous example, in the subsection *rpt parameters*, we define the values of the set of parameters that is necessary for the calculation of the counts using the Monte Carlo method.
+As seen in the previous example, in the subsection *"rpt parameters"*, we define the values of the set of parameter necessary for calculating the counts using the Monte Carlo method.
 These common parameters used for the RPT simulation are described in the `RPT parameters <../../../parameters/rpt/rpt_parameters.html>`_ documentation page.

 .. code-block:: text